realA10001986/Flux-Capacitor/README.md

  *Important: After a firmware update, the inner and outer LEDs might blink alternately for short while after reboot.
 Do NOT unplug the device during this time.*

-### Audio data installation
+### Sound-pack installation

 The firmware comes with audio data ("sound-pack") which needs to be installed separately.
-The audio data is not updated as often as the firmware itself.
-If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio data when you update the firmware.
-Only if either a the FC puts up a respective [signal](#appendix-b-led-signals) at startup, or your device is quiet after a firmware update, a re-installation is needed.
+The sound-pack is not updated as often as the firmware itself.
+If you have previously installed the latest version of the sound-pack, you normally don't have to re-install it when you update the firmware.
+Only if either a the FC puts up a respective [signal](#appendix-b-led-signals) at startup, or your device is quiet after a firmware update, a re-installation/update is needed.

 The first step is to download "install/sound-pack-xxxxxxxx.zip" and extract it.
 It contains one file named "FCA.bin".